 "Everything is under control now.
 Our security forces are chasing the escaped prisoners and have already recaptured some," al-Assi said in a telephone interview.

-Iraq has been struggling to keep terror suspects behind bars since U.S. forces turned over legal custody of their detainees to the
+Iraq has been struggling to keep terror suspects behind bars since U.S. forces turned over legal custody of their detainees to the government.
+In July 2011, detainees linked to al-Qaida escaped at least twice from a Baghdad area prison known as Camp Cropper shortly after the U.S. handed it over to Iraqi authorities.

 The jailbreaks have deeply embarrassed Iraq’s government, which is eager to demonstrate it can control its justice system.